-- 1. Complete the Admissions Application and pay the application - 2.
+- 1. Complete the Admissions Application and pay the non-refundable application fee; - 2.
 Prospective students who do not speak English as their primary language must submit proof of English language proficiency.
-A minimum computer-based score of 173, internet-based score of 61 or a paper-based score of 500 on the Test of English as a Foreign Language (TOEFL) is required.
-Individuals already in the United States may elect to participate in the college placement test (COMPASS) as an alternative to TOEFL; - 3.
+A minimum computer-based score of 173, internet-based score of 61 or a paper-based score of 500 on the Test of English as a Foreign Language (TOEFL) is required in addition to a minimum score of 7.0 on the International English Language Testing System (IELTS).
+Individuals already in the United States may elect to participate in the college placement test (COMPASS) as an alternative to TOEFL and IELTS; - 3.
 Provide copies of current visa and passport documents, including both sides of the I-94 card; - 4.
-Provide official English language transcript of high school/secondary school/college records through World Education Services; - 5.
-In compliance with U.S. Citizenship & Immigration Services (US-CIS) requirements, international student applicants are required to provide documentation of financial resources adequate to cover tuition and expenses for the duration of the international applicant's program of study.
+Provide official English language transcript of high school/secondary school/college records through World Education Services(WES); and,

+5. In compliance with U.S. Citizenship & Immigration Services (US-CIS) requirements, international student applicants are required to provide documentation of financial resources adequate to cover tuition and expenses for the duration of the international applicant's program of study.
 A Certification of Financial Support form must be submitted for this purpose.
 Estimated annual expenses will vary and will be based upon current tuition and other appropriate information.